Daviicode/monsters-practice-challenge-nyc-web-career-040119/README.md

 - Above your list of monsters, you should have a form to create a new monster.
 You should have fields for name, age, and description, and a 'Create Monster Button'.
 When you click the button, the monster should be added to the list and saved in the API.
 - At the end of the list of monsters, show a button.
 When clicked, the button should load the next 50 monsters and show them.

 ## API methods

-Get the list of monsters
+Get the list of monsters given to you in monster.json and render them to the DOM.

 ```js
 GET http://localhost:3000/monsters